-Before running the experiment, we translated the project's four overarching questions into a set of pre-registered hypotheses.
+Before running the experiment, we translated the project's four overarching questions into a set of preregistered hypotheses.
 These hypotheses all center on the dispersion in estimates across RTs.
-Our main measure is the interquartile range, which we refer to as non-standard error.
-All hypotheses are stated as null hypotheses and tests will be two-sided.
+Our main measure is the IQR, which we refer to as NSE.
+All hypotheses are stated as null hypotheses and tests are two-sided.

-The first set of three hypotheses focuses on how NSEs relate to various quality measures:
+The first three sets of hypotheses focus on how NSEs relate to various quality measures:

-- H1 NSE of stage-1 estimates does not co-vary with team quality.
+- H1: The NSE of stage 1 estimates does not covary with team quality.
 Team quality is proxied by the largest common factor in various candidate proxies for team quality.
 We prefer an appropriately weighted average over simply adding all proxies to maximize statistical power in the regressions.
-More specifically, we define team quality as the first principal component of the following standardized series:18 - (a) Top publications: The team has at least one top-three publication in finance or one top-five publication in economics (0/1) (see footnote 6). - (b) Expertise in the field: Average of self-assessed experience in mar-
+More specifically, we define team quality as the first principal component of the following standardized series:18 - (a) Top publications: The team has at least one top-three publication in finance or one top-five publication in economics (0/1) (see footnote 6). - (b) Expertise in the field: Average of self-assessed experience in market liquidity and empirical finance (scale from 0 to 10).